eddiesholl/fancy-react-code/README.md

  - if so, spin up an `eslint` instance using http://eslint.org/docs/developer-guide/nodejs-api#cliengine
  - this will be able to respect all of the `.eslintrc` files that may exist in your project
  - the generated code is passed through in `fix` mode.
 This means that rules can only be respected if they implement a fix

+# History

+This extension for VSCode has been ported from an atom plugin with the same goals, which is available [here](https://github.com/eddiesholl/atom-fancy-react).
+The bulk of the parsing code has been extracted to a dedicated platform agnostic library https://github.com/eddiesholl/fancy-react-core/ At some point, the atom version could be migrated to consume this new code base, but for now it is not under development.

 # Troubleshooting